User experience (UX) designers create accessible, aesthetically appealing and meaningful applications and websites that

 - media technology

 Degree subjects that include design, computing, apps development or digital media and technology options are particularly useful when looking for work.
-However, if you're self-taught and competent in HTML and software used in UX work, a relevant degree may be less important.
+However, if you're self-taught and competent in HTML and the software used in UX work, a relevant degree may be less important.